Christian Beeck

 Christian Beeck (born 18 December 1971) is a German former professional footballer who played as a defender.
 He was the team captain of FC Energie Cottbus in the 2.
 Bundesliga.

 Beeck's career ended after he suffered a knee injury when playing for Cottbus.
 On 27 September 2005, he took a coaching role with Union Berlin.

 After retiring

 After retiring in 2005, Beeck was hired as athletic supervisor for Union Berlin.
 He left the job in 2011, and was hired at Energie Cottbus also as athletic supervisor.
 In June 2013 he left the job.

+Following his career in football, he worked for EW Energy World GmbH.